DPI-WE/daily-stand-ups-and-agile-ceremonies/content.md

   - Career goals and development.

 ## Planning Sessions
-- When: At the beginning of each sprint.
+- **When**: At the beginning of each sprint.
-- Purpose: Define the work to be completed in the upcoming sprint and set priorities.
+- **Purpose**: Define the work to be completed in the upcoming sprint and set priorities.
-- Format: Team reviews the backlog, selects items to work on, and assigns tasks.
+- **Format**: Team reviews the backlog, selects items to work on, and assigns tasks.
 Key activities include:

   - Reviewing backlog items.
   - Estimating effort and complexity.